News

 Posted January 8, 2025

 RESOLVE/ECO team research to be published in the Astrophysical Journal reveals that active galactic nuclei (AGN, or growing massive black holes) are roughly five times more common in mid-size galaxies like the Milky Way than in dwarf galaxies.
 Using multiple optical and mid-infrared techniques to cut through the glare of star formation, we found AGN in 2-5% of dwarf galaxies, exceeding most prior estimates.
 Nonetheless, AGN jumped sharply to 16-27% in the transitional mass range between dwarfs and giants, which includes the Milky Way at its upper end.
-The abstract of our submitted and favorably refereed paper is below, and you can follow these links to check out the American Astronomical Society poster and press release on this work.
+The abstract of our submitted and favorably refereed paper is below, and you can follow the two links below to check out the American Astronomical Society meeting

 A Comprehensive AGN Inventory for the Dwarf-Dominated RESOLVE and ECO Surveys: Mass-Dependent AGN Types and Occupation Fractions